NadaMontasser/NadaMontasser/README.md

 # 💫About Me:
-🔭 I’m currently master's degree student at university of uOttawa in Data Scince and AI
+🔭 I’m currently master's degree student at university of Ottawa in Data Scince and AI

+👀 I’m interested in all the upcoming technologies: Data Science, Deep Learning, NLP & Machine Learning

 🌱 I’m currently working on : Nothing